-O Jack Swigert, Jr., (Colorado) was a pilot and astronaut.
-He was a member of the 1970 Apollo moon mission and spent nearly six days in space before returning safely to earth.
-Later, he was elected to the U.S. House of Representatives.

-O Helen Keller

-(Alabama) could not speak or hear.
+- O Jack Swigert, Jr., (Colorado) was a pilot and astronaut.
+He was a member of the 1970 Apollo moon mission and spent nearly six days in space before returning - safely to earth.
+Later, he was elected to the U.S. House of Representatives. - O Helen Keller (Alabama) could not speak or hear.
 When she was a child, she learned to "talk" using sign language.
 Her first word using sign language was "water."
-She was the first blind and deaf person to he is a king, he wears a robe and helmet of gold bird feathers.
-Sometimes he was called Kamehameha the Great.
+She was the first blind and deaf person to graduate from college.